gmacario/gmacario.github.io/_posts/2022-03-14-arneis-dev-cw10.md

 Our plan for next week is available on GitHub: <https://github.com/B-AROL-O/ARNEIS/milestone/9>.

 <!-- TODO: Add screenshot of <https://github.com/orgs/B-AROL-O/projects/1/views/1> -->

-If you want to help or just say hello, please get in touch with us through [GitHub](https://github.com/B-AROL-O/ARNEIS) or [Twitter](https://twitter.com/baroloteam).

 <!-- ## That's all, folks -->